Griffiths, Bulletin of the Torrey Botanical Club 43(2): 90, 1916

 Details

 O. pyrocarpa is an ascending spreading plant to 1 m tall, but it may be lower.
 Often the main branches of this prickly pear cactus are prostrate but ascend at the ends.
 The cladodes are large, approximately 25(30) × 15(20) cm, or they may be smaller in some plants.
 The cladodes may be constricted at the base to form a short neck, or this feature may be lacking.
-The spines are porrect in new cladodes, but often slope down with age.
+The spines curved in new cladodes, outwards and down.
 Spines are present on the upper 50% to 60% of the areoles and are yellow darkening to a brown base.
 Spines are 2 to 3 cm long.

 The flowers are yellow with light-red centers or pure yellow.
 This Opuntia has a white style tipped with a light-green stigma.
 The petals are irregularly cleft or even nearly bifurcated.
-The fruit is long, pyriform, and various shades of carmine, often with a purplish tinge outside and inside.
+The fruit is pyriform or long-pyriform, and various shades of carmine, often with a purplish tinge outside and inside.

 Ploidy is unknown.